Arttuv/arttuv-website/src/markdown-pages/writings/information-overload/pdf-as-a-read-it-later-service.md

 **PDF files can take a lot of space**, like one longer article can be 10Mb.
 It remains to be seen if it will cause some problems in the future.
 It isn’t too hard to export old ones to a cloud drive, so I think it will be ok.

 **The screenshot way of creating the PDF removes links**, unfortunately.
-It can still extract the text though.
+It can still extract the text though, but it's better to use sharing as the Web Archive.

 > If you read a lot with a phone, read-it-later services might be a better option.

 If you use Mac and iPad, you should not have any problems with the **resolution** of the displays.
 You might want to make sure that the width of your browser is practical when you do the export.
 Most websites are responsive as well, so you can try what is the optimal width for each.
 Reading those PDFs with iPhone is not optimal, and if you do the capture with the iPhone, it’s not optimal for other larger devices.
 The landscape is your friend here, and to me, this is not such a big issue.
 If you read a lot with a phone, read-it-later services might be a better option.

 **PDF’n very long websites might not be practical.** I tend to trim the PDF a bit in Preview (using Mac), but if the PDF is too long, cropping doesn’t work.
-Export to PDF and full-page screenshot creates a PDF file that has one very long page - printing to PDF might be a better solution for very long texts.
+Export to PDF and full-page screenshot creates a PDF file that is a one very long page - printing to PDF might be a better solution for very long texts.

-The full-page screenshot also has a limit after which it just cuts the page.
-I hope they will update this to just continue with another page in the future, but for now it works most of the time.
+The full-page screenshot also has a limit after which it just cuts the page, but using the share view with "Web Archive" seems to be working better.

 One important feature in a read it-later-app is to remember the progress in each story.
 Because the PDF is one long single page, some applications are not able to **remember the location** you are at when you close the file and reopen it.
 Notability is one that does remember.
 GoodNotes remembers if you don’t close the file.
-PDF Expert seems to be working ok so that you can have the PDF files in the cloud.
+PDF Expert seems to be working ok so that you can have the PDF files in the cloud (it has failed occasionally though).

 ## Apps for reading and annotating the PDF files

 Using a dedicated note-taking app means a better user experience, but then you can’t keep the files as PDFs in the cloud.
-Usually, notetaking apps support exporting to PDF so this might not be a dealbreaker - but it's an annoyance and an extra step in the process.
+Usually, notetaking apps support exporting to PDF so this might not be a dealbreaker - but it's an annoyance and an extra step in the process, and can be a pain if you need to access the files on different devices.

 Just because of the better user experience, if you don’t need to have your articles as PDF all the time, I’d recommend Notability or GoodNotes.

 Some of the apps are excellent at transforming handwritten notes to texts: This means you can for example **add handwritten tags** to the files which then will be indexed.
+GoodNotes excels at this.

 ### Notability